garr3ttmjo/Writeups/Blog/ChatGPT Desktop Forensics.md

 ### Chat History

 Query history can be found in the IndexedDB/https_chatgpt.com_0.indexeddb.leveldb directory.
-It contains the structure of a LevelDB database but all the data seems to collect in the .log file.
+It contains the structure of a LevelDB database but right now the data is collecting in the .log file.

 **Path:**
 ```C:\Users\<user>\AppData\Local\Packages\OpenAI.ChatGPT-Desktop_2p2nqsd0c76g0\LocalCache\Roaming\ChatGPT\IndexedDB\https_chatgpt.com_0.indexeddb.leveldb```